anna-university-results/.github/profile/README.md

 ## how to download AU Results Marklist Directly ??

 Students anna university can download AU result marksheet directly, AU provides a direct link to download official marklist through student login portal I.E (COE) Portals.
 As we discussed earlier, this portal contails basic authorization, student need to complete it in order to view result.
 After loggin into students portal, students can acces their university marksheet in PDF format.
 This system is implemented recently to make process more efficiet for students.

+## What to do if i face any techinical issues while viewing anan univ results?

+In case of techinical issues, the university established supprot portals to help students, students can directly contact anna university IT support through dedicated support email, this is (aucoe@gmail.com).
+The university's IT & support team continously monitor all the issues and resolves them immediatly to ensure very smooth process to access results.